Instant Pot Parmesan Risotto

 Parmesan Risotto ingredients

-I use vermouth in this recipe.
-You can use white wine (I would use something dry, not sweet, like a chardonnay).
+I use vermouth in this Instapot risotto recipe, but you can use dry white wine like Chardonnay, Pinot Grigio, or Sauvignon Blanc.
 Julia Child often substituted Vermouth for white wine.

-Vermouth is dry, and since it is fortified it won’t oxidize like white wine.
+Vermouth is dry, and since it is fortified, it won’t oxidize once opened like white wine.
 I always keep a bottle on hand for cooking.
-You can find it where wine is sold.
-It will be near other fortified wines, so look where the sherry or marsala wine is sold.
+You can find vermouth where wine is sold.
+It will be near other fortified wines, such as sherry or marsala.

 How to Make Parmesan Risotto in an Instant Pot